eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 #### 6.6.1 PID or attestation lifecycle

-[Section 4.4.4](#444-person-identification-data-pid) above presented the lifecycle of a PID within an EUDI Wallet Instance:
+[Section 4.4.4](#444-person-identification-data-pid) above presented the lifecycle of a PID within an EUDI Wallet Unit:

-1. Using their Wallet Instance, the User requests the issuance of a PID or an attestation from a PID Provider or an Attestation Provider.
+1. Using their Wallet Unit, the User requests the issuance of a PID or an attestation from a PID Provider or an Attestation Provider.
     The required trust relationships for issuance are discussed in [Section 6.6.2](#662-pid-or-attestation-issuance) below.

-2. Once the attestation is issued into the Wallet Instance, the User can then present attributes from this attestation to a Relying Party Instance, according to the User\'s decision and depending on successful authentication of the Relying Party.
+2. Once the attestation is issued into the Wallet Unit, the User can then present attributes from this attestation to a Relying Party Instance, according to the User\'s decision and depending on successful authentication of the Relying Party.
 The required trust